Ann Slaw, JD, President

 Pat White – Advisory Board

 Pat earned her B.A. in Journalism and started her career by writing for newspapers and magazines then working as public relations manager for various non-profit organizations.
-She is the Grand Prize Winner of the 2011 Page International Screenplay competition and is an award-winning novelist.
+She is an award-winning screenwriter and novelist.
 “I’m amazed at the breakthroughs in FD treatments and I am excited to see how far the new treatments will go!”

 Ruth Woodruff, JD – Advisory Board